Laser Vision Correction Center

 How is LASIK performed?

-A femtosecond laser is used to lift a thin layer of the cornea, and this is followed by an excimer laser that removes a precise amount of corneal tissue to reshape the cornea.
-This process is computer controlled, and software-driven.
+At Delta Eye Medical Group, we utilize the most advanced wavefront/topography-guided LASIK technology. iDesign captures over 1,200 measurements of each eye, creating a map that allows us to customize your laser treatment.
+The iFS 150 femtosecond laser is used to lift a thin layer of the cornea, and this is followed by an excimer laser that removes a precise amount of corneal tissue to reshape the cornea.
+This process is computer-controlled, and software-driven.
 After the laser treatment, the flap is repositioned and stays in place by natural corneal suction.
 Eye drops are used to moisturize and lubricate the eye.
 Most patients see great improvement in their vision soon after a LASIK operation.
 You should arrange to have someone drive you home after the procedure as vision may be slightly blurry and sensitive to light immediately following the procedure.

 The first couple of hours after surgery, the eye can feel somewhat irritated with a burning sensation and some tearing.
 Vision is typically blurry at this time.
 Do not rub the eye for the first few days to avoid disturbing the flap.
 Antibiotic and anti-inflammatory eye drops are given as well as eye drops to moisturize and lubricate the eye.
 Additional tips to help with recovery include: